dimaweber/datasciencecoursera/Readme.md

-This repository containd R file with script which do some data-cleanup.
+This repository contains R file with script which do some data-cleanup.
 Oparations are done on data, loaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Before running script make sure that you unzipped data and set directory with those data as your working directory